invariantlabs-ai/docs/docs/gateway/agent-integrations/openhands.md

 # OpenHands Integration

+<div class='subtitle'>Use Gateway with OpenHands</div>

 [OpenHands](https://github.com/All-Hands-AI/OpenHands) (formerly OpenDevin) is a platform for software development agents powered by AI.

 You can easily modify the OpenHands setup to use the Invariant Gateway.